ldamasio/robson/README.md

 For example, if you need to withdraw an amount of BRL, but would like to convert your USDT to ADA before transferring, in addition to needing to anticipate spread values from other financial services.

-## Development Environment
+## Development Backend Environment

-In wsgi.py and manage.py "backend.settings" was changed to "backend.settings.development"
+Commands that may be util:
+export PYTHONPATH=$PYTHONPATH:~/rbs/robson/backends/monolith
+export PYTHONPATH=$PYTHONPATH:~/rbs/robson/backends/monolith/.venv/lib/python3.10/site-packages
+export DJANGO_SETTINGS_MODULE=backend.settings
+cp -r staticfiles/* docker/static/